 Benjamin Franklin's credo sounds like a generic, laid-back aphorism, spoken from a rocking-chair by someone's retired, church-minister uncle.
 Numerous academics try to paint Franklin as a sort of hippie-prototype, and he wasn't like that at all.
 You get a better idea of his personal convictions in Poor Richard's Almanack, published in 1733.

-The pithy aphorisms of Poor Richard's Almanack don't really inspire me.
-Good literature gives a person wisdom with a human face and perspective, which the Almanack lacks.
-I marvel that a worldly man like Franklin could wax so folksy. :Anyway, here are a few aphorisms from Poor Richard's Almanack:
+The pithy aphorisms of Poor Richard's Almanack don't really inspire me because they lack a personalized context.
+Good literature gives a person wisdom with a human face and perspective and a back-and-forth human dialogue, which the Almanack lacks.
+Here are a few aphorisms from Poor Richard's Almanack:

 -1.
 At a working-man's house, hunger may look in but dare not enter.